frandiox/prisma2/docs/photon/use-only-photon.md

 })
 ```

-### 5. Evolve your application
+### 4. Evolve your application

-Whenever the database schema changes throughout the lifetime of your application, you need to re-generate your Photon API to ensure it still matches the underlying database structures.
+Whenever the database schema changes throughout the lifetime of your application, you need to re-generate your Photon.js API to ensure it still matches the underlying database structures.
 The workflow for that typically involves two steps:

 1. Re-introspecting your database schema to update the data model
 1. Re-generate your Photon API